zrroayb/bodrum-nufus/README.md

 ### Support notes

 This template has been developed with the App Router (`app`) and React Server Components.
-If you’re unfamiliar with these beta features, you can find more information about them on the Next.js beta documentation page.
+If you're unfamiliar with these beta features, you can find more information about them on the Next.js beta documentation page.
 So, please note that any request dealing with React (e.g. extra features, customisations, et cetera) is to be considered out of the support scope.

 For more information about what support covers, please see our (FAQs)[https://cruip.com/faq/].